 - Do not use or store the product in a high-temperature location such as inside a car under the hot sun.
 The product may become hot and cause burns.
 Doing so may also cause battery leakage or explosion, which will degrade the performance or shorten the life of the product. - Do not carry the camera around when it is attached to a tripod.
 Doing so may cause an injury or an accident.
 Also make sure the tripod is sturdy enough to support the camera and lens. - Do not leave the product in a low-temperature environment for an extended period of time.
 The product will become cold and may cause injury when touched. - Do not fire the flash near the eyes.
-It may hurt the eyes. - While listening with headphones, do not change the sound-recording settings.
-Doing so may cause a blast of loud sound that will hurt your ears. - If any abnormal skin reaction or irritation occurs during or following the use of this product, refrain from further use and get medical advice/attention.
+It may hurt the eyes. - Never play the provided CD-ROM in a drive that is not compatible with the CD-ROM.
+If you use it in a music CD player, you may damage the speakers and other components.
+When using headphones, there is also a risk of injury to your ears from excessively loud volume. - While listening with headphones, do not change the sound-recording settings.
+Doing so may cause a blast of loud sound that will hurt your ears.